andyatkinson/dotfiles/README.md

 | d/ | hit enter after typing the selection, delete until the selection
 | f [space] | ";" will repeat the motion
 | pry [tab] | in a ruby file, will insert a pry binding statement, part of the built-in ruby snippets file
-| "_d | black hole register, e.g. "_dw to delete a word without storing the result in a register
 | y$ | yank until the end of the line without the newline
 | gui | switch to GUI
 | redraw! | redraw the screen when it goes black <http://stackoverflow.com/a/1117742/126688>